Free Exhibit Resources

 Exhibit Resources from POW!

-Introduction to The EXHIBIT CHEAPBOOKS
+Introduction to The Exhibit Cheapbooks

 The Exhibit Cheapbooks have always celebrated the “worldwide” nature of museums.
 You will find varied exhibit ideas from museum colleagues from around the world inside each volume.